deflagg/alpha/README.md

-# Tiny Baseline LM on WikiText-2
+# Tiny Baseline LM on TinyStories

-A clean, reproducible baseline GPT-style language model trained on the WikiText-2 (raw) corpus.
+A clean, reproducible baseline GPT-style language model trained on the TinyStories dataset.

 ## Overview